evgenygrobov/Churn_Detector/README.md

 ***Target is a binary classificition labled as class 1 and class 0 for customers who left and retained in bank respectively.
 Predictors are: [CreditScore', 'Gender', 'Age', 'Tenure', 'Balance', 'NumOfProducts','HasCrCard', 'IsActiveMember', 'EstimatedSalary', 'Exited']***

 I wish to perform supervised learning on a bynary classification problem to determine if an existng customer is going to leave the Bank.
-The Customer churn dataset consists of 10000 unique observations, each labelled as loyal customer (or not exiting) (0) or one who is not loyal and leaving the bank (1).
+The Customer churn dataset consists of 10000 unique observations, each labeled as loyal customer (or not exiting) (0) or one who is not loyal and leaving the bank (1).
 The data also contains a number of predictors (12), each of which is either a social  metrics, or a customer experience history with the Bank.

 It is might be interesting to see some inside from the data.
 First, lets take a look at the ratio of the customer churn.